Skip To Main Content

 Above: Research in Science students present their work in a community showcase at the end of the year.

-Students present on a panel at Voices in Literature Conference
+Student presents at Voices in Literature Conference

 Voices in Literature & Culture Conference

 The annual Upper & Middle School Voices in Literature & Culture Conference is our arts and humanities symposium spearheaded by students in the English Department.
 Students present interdisciplinary projects based on a central theme, and the conference is attended by our whole community.
 The conference takes its theme from the Upper School “Perspectives in Literature: Signs, Systems, & Codes” Advanced Course, an intensive, interdisciplinary class that dives deeper into the theme over the course of a year (students enrolled in this class are featured as key presenters at the conference).
-Previous conference themes have included “The Power of Voice,” “Weapons,” and “Documentary and Memoir."
+Previous conference themes have included "Monsters," “The Power of Voice,” “Weapons,” and “Documentary and Memoir."

 Peer-to-Peer